OIM3600/resources/hw/songs.md

 8. In `8.sql`, write a SQL query that lists the names of the songs that feature other artists.
    - Songs that feature other artists will include “feat.” in the name of the song.
    - Your query should output a table with a single column for the name of each song.
+9. **Your Query Challenge**: In `9.sql`, create your own SQL query that uses at least one JOIN operation to extract specific information from the database.
+Write the SQL query, state your purpose, and provide a brief explanation.

 <details>